hraberg/enumerable/README.markdown

     assert i[0] == 10;

 Block parameters are defined using annotated static fields.
-For more examples see [EnumerableExample](http://github.com/hraberg/enumerable/blob/master/src/example/java/lambda/enumerable/EnumerableExample.java) which has plenty of comments.
+For more examples see [EnumerableExample](http://github.com/hraberg/enumerable/blob/master/src/example/java/org/enumerable/lambda/enumerable/EnumerableExample.java) which has plenty of comments.

 **Note: The actual blocks are limited to one expression.**

 ## Usage

 Enumerable.java is packaged as a [java agent](http://java.sun.com/javase/6/docs/api/java/lang/instrument/package-summary.html).
-ASM has been moved to a local package (lambda.asm).
+ASM has been moved to a local package (org.enumerable.lambda.asm).

     java -javaagent:enumerable-java-<version>.jar [...]

-Look at [LamdaLoader](http://github.com/hraberg/enumerable/blob/master/src/main/java/lambda/weaving/LambdaLoader.java) if you have different class loading needs.
+Look at [LamdaLoader](http://github.com/hraberg/enumerable/blob/master/src/main/java/org/enumerable/lambda/weaving/org/enumerable/lambdaLoader.java) if you have different class loading needs.

 This file is also the actual Enumerable.java library itself, and is needed as a compile time dependency.

 The API is very similar to the [Enumerabe module in Ruby](http://ruby-doc.org/core/classes/Enumerable.html).
-You will be mainly importing static methods and fields from [Enumerable](http://github.com/hraberg/enumerable/blob/master/src/main/java/lambda/enumerable/Enumerable.java), [Lambda](http://github.com/hraberg/enumerable/blob/master/src/main/java/lambda/Lambda.java) and [Parameters](http://github.com/hraberg/enumerable/blob/master/src/main/java/lambda/Parameters.java)
+You will be mainly importing static methods and fields from [Enumerable](http://github.com/hraberg/enumerable/blob/master/src/main/java/org/enumerable/lambda/enumerable/Enumerable.java), [Lambda](http://github.com/hraberg/enumerable/blob/master/src/main/java/org/enumerable/lambda/Lambda.java) and [Parameters](http://github.com/hraberg/enumerable/blob/master/src/main/java/org/enumerable/lambda/Parameters.java)

 If you're using Eclipse, you can add the agent as a default VM argument under Installed JREs.
 You can also add Lambda, Paramters and Enumerable as Favorites in the Java Content Assist settings.
-Finally, you can create a Java Editor Template to easier insert closures in your code, see *lambda.Lambda* for an example.
+Finally, you can create a Java Editor Template to easier insert closures in your code, see *org.enumerable.lambda.Lambda* for an example.

 Enumerable.java requires your classes to have local variable debugging info (-g:vars or -g in javac).